 Restore your pool’s beauty, stop leaks in their tracks, and extend the life of your investment with professional concrete pool repair and replastering from Duck Pool & Spa — the Outer Banks’ most trusted pool service team since 2013.

 The Outer Banks is hard on everything — including your pool.
 Salt air, high humidity, fluctuating water chemistry, and the freeze-thaw cycles of shoulder season all conspire to break down concrete pool surfaces faster than in inland climates.
-Rough plaster, hairline cracks, surface stains, and slow leaks are common realities for OBX pool owners, whether you’re maintaining a private residence or keeping a vacation rental in top shape for guests.
+Rough plaster, surface stains, broken or loose tile and coping are common realities for OBX pool owners, whether you’re maintaining a private residence or keeping a vacation rental in top shape for guests.

 Knowing when to act can save you from a much costlier problem down the road.
 Here are the clearest indicators that your pool’s concrete surface needs professional attention: